-Founded by classical violinist Julia Connor and jazz pianist David Leach in 2018, Room to Spare's 2018-2019 season included an artist residency at PLAYA in Summer Lake, Oregon; concerts in Boston, Vermont, and New York City; and the release of their debut album in May 2019.
-In July of 2019, WBUR Boston recognized Room to Spare as one of the top 21 entries from Massachussetts to NPR's 2019 Tiny Desk Contest.
+Founded by classical violinist Julia Connor and jazz pianist David Leach in 2018, Room to Spare released their debut album in May 2019.
+In July of 2019, WBUR Boston recognized Room to Spare as one of the top 21 entries from Massachusetts to NPR's 2019 Tiny Desk Contest.
 In October 2019, the group—in collaboration with drummer Vlade Guigni—premiered Jonah, a 40-minute cantata which David composed on commission from Temple Beth Avodah in Newton, MA.
 Room to Spare also received an artist residency during September 2018 at PLAYA in Summer Lake, OR.
-Julia and David are graduates of the double degree program at the Oberlin College and Conservatory.
+Julia and David are both graduates of the double degree program at the Oberlin College and Conservatory.
 Julia also holds a master’s degree from the New England Conservatory of Music in Boston and David holds an MFA in poetry from Boston University, where he was a student of former US Poet Laureate Robert Pinsky.
 For more on David and Julia, see below.

 Julia Connor fell in love with the violin at an early age and after years of perfecting her air violin skills, her parents finally took the hint and signed her up for lessons.
 She has since developed an eclectic musical palette, performing everything from baroque music on period instruments to fiddle music from Ireland to new works by living composers.
 In addition to Room to Spare, Julia is also a founding member of the Berwick Fiddle Consort, an early music ensemble which performs historical folk music from the British Isles on period instruments as it would have sounded in the 18th and 19th centuries.